Capeling/gamemode-picker/about.md

-# Template Mod
+# Gamemode Picker

-Edit about.md to change this
+Adds a button in the Pause Menu that allows you to change your gamemode!